 Fat (or skinny) Shaming

 Fat shaming is straight up just not right.
 You shouldn’t be doing this.
 Statements like: (for skinny) “oh it’s windy better put some rocks in your pocket” or (for fat) “oh he fat he probably doesn’t love himself or he’s less of a man”.
-These are just destructive statements with no good news for anyone on the other end.
+These are just destructive statements with no good news for anyone on the receiving end.
 I am against it for sure.

 Anyways, I don’t want to dump it here because I’ve actually written an entire part 2 for this to discuss the other side.
 It would be an article aimed at people who casually throw these weight comments around.
 Click it.